tkn-tub/ns3-gym/src/energy/doc/energy.rst

        (ASM), 2003.
 ..
 [4] D. N. Rakhmatov and S. B. Vrudhula.
 An analytical high-level battery model for use in energy
        management of portable electronic systems.
-In Proc. of IEEE/ACM International Conference on Computer Aided Design (ICCAD’01), pages 488–493, November 2001.
+In Proc. of IEEE/ACM International Conference on Computer Aided Design (ICCAD'01), pages 488-493, November 2001.
 ..
 [5] D. N. Rakhmatov, S. B. Vrudhula, and D. A. Wallach.
 Battery lifetime prediction for
        energy-aware computing.
-In Proc. of the 2002 International Symposium on Low Power Electronics and Design (ISLPED’02), pages 154–159, 2002.
+In Proc. of the 2002 International Symposium on Low Power Electronics and Design (ISLPED'02), pages 154-159, 2002.
+..
+[6] C. Tapparello, H. Ayatollahi and W. Heinzelman.
+Extending the Energy Framework for Network
+       Simulator 3 (ns-3).
+Workshop on ns-3 (WNS3), Poster Session, Atlanta, GA, USA.
+May, 2014.

 Usage
 =====

 The main way that ns-3 users will typically interact with the Energy Framework is through the helper API and through the publicly visible attributes of the framework.
 The helper API is defined in ``src/energy/helper/*.h``.

-In order to use the energy framework, the user must install an Energy Source for the node of interest and the corresponding Device Energy Model for the network devices.
+In order to use the energy framework, the user must install an Energy Source for the node of interest, the corresponding Device Energy Model for the network devices and, if necessary, the one or more Energy Harvester.
 Energy Source (objects) are aggregated onto each node by the Energy Source Helper.
 In order to allow multiple energy sources per node, we aggregate an Energy Source Container rather than directly aggregating a source object.

-The Energy Source object also keeps a list of Device Energy Model objects using the source as power supply.
-Device Energy Model objects are installed onto the Energy Source by the Device Energy Model Helper.
+The Energy Source object keeps a list of Device Energy Model and Energy Harvester objects using the source as power supply.
+Device Energy Model objects are installed onto the Energy Source by the Device Energy Model Helper, while Energy Harvester object are installed by the Energy Harvester Helper.
 User can access the Device Energy Model objects through the Energy Source object to obtain energy consumption information of individual devices.
+Moreover, the user can access to the Energy Harvester objects in order to gather information regarding the current harvestable power and the total energy harvested by the harvester.

 Examples